Ada-Developers-Academy/core-unit-2/intro-to-sql/adding-and-retrieving-records.md

 ## Adding Records With `INSERT`

-When we add a record to a table, we should first determine:
+Before we add a record to a table, we should first determine:

-- which table we're adding to
+- Which table we're adding to
-- what the columns of that table are
+- What the columns of that table are

 To add a record, we use the following SQL syntax: